Creating a midwifery practice

 I get asked this question often so I thought it would be great to spread this advice to the masses.
 So many midwives have an amazing dream practice.
-I get the privileges of hearing so many amazing dreams and goals to change the face of midwifery as we know it.
+I get the privilege of hearing so many amazing dreams and goals to change the face of midwifery as we know it.
 The biggest challenge isn’t the dreaming part, it is the application part.

-When I meet with clients for the first time, we talk a lot about their passions, goals, backdrop story to midwifery, hobbies, life drivers, and pain points want to overcome.
-Anytime you are in early planning stages of your business, it is great to make a business plan and Small Business Administration (SBA – Write your business plan (sba.gov)) has LOTS OF GREAT RESOURCES to help get that part started.
+When I meet with clients for the first time, we talk a lot about their passions, goals, backdrop stories to midwifery, hobbies, life drivers, and pain points they want to overcome.
+Anytime you are in the early planning stages of your business, it is great to make a business plan and Small Business Administration (SBA – Write your business plan (sba.gov)) has a lot of resources to help get that part started.

 Many people don’t realize that you need to be planning early on how I am going to get my mindset shifted towards business owner and investor versus employee and self-employment.
-They are two completely mindsets and lifetime financial pathways you can choose from.
-When I ask midwives questions like, “Do you want to stay small and simple home birth practice or expand into a team with multiple birth center?”
+There are two complete mindsets and lifetime financial pathways you can choose from.
+When I ask midwives questions like, “Do you want to stay small and simple home birth practice or expand into a team with multiple birth centers?”
 Most will want to be business owners and we spend much of our time getting them to think like a business owner versus self-employed while doing the business planning process.

-Take some time to think about simple, little changes in your life you can be doing now to help improve your knowledge and skills around business (stop listening to the radio to home visits and start listening to audiobooks and podcast, find a business mentor in your community, or just start critically thinking about how you are processing decisions in your life – are you still think how can I exchange my precious time for money or how can I create amazing service teams that serve the families I love?)
+Take some time to think about simple, little changes in your life you can be doing now to help improve your knowledge and skills around business (stop listening to the radio to home visits and start listening to audiobooks and podcasts, find a business mentor in your community, or just start critically thinking about how you are processing decisions in your life – are you still think how can I exchange my precious time for money or how can I create amazing service teams that serve the families I love?)

 Great books to read: Think and Grow Rich, Cash Flow Quadrants, & Compounding Effect

 Tips for Writing a Midwifery Business Plan is a course we created using our own experience in the industry.